-Local Educational Agency (LEA) Name Contact Name and Title Email and Phone Sierra -Plumas Joint Unified School District/Sierra James Berardi jberardi@spjusd.org County Office of Education Superintendent 530-993-1660 ext.
+Local Educational Agency (LEA) Name Contact Name and Title Email and Phone Sierra -Plumas Joint Unified School District/Sierra County Office of Education ssnider@spjusd.org 530-993-1660 ext.
 110

-Plan Summary [2022-23]
+Plan Summary [2023-24]

 General Information

 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.